Powers of the Cartier operator on Artin-Schreier covers: Examples

 In line with this expectation, one would expect both bounds to be increasing as a function of $n$, with the distance between the bounds eventually decreasing.

 Computations that could not be done by hand have been done using Magma (\cite{MAGMA}).

 \begin{example} This example demonstrates how the bounds can behave as a function of $n$.
-Let $p=3$ and let $Y \to \P^1$ be branched at a single point $Q$ with ramification invariant $d_Q=100$.
+Let $p=3$ and let $Y \to \PP^1$ be branched at a single point $Q$ with ramification invariant $d_Q=100$.
 This curve has genus $99$ and $p$-rank $0$.
-The bounds of Theorem \ref{thmmain} and Remark \ref{rmkaYn>aYn-1} are displayed in Table \ref{tabp=3d=100} and in Figure \ref{plotp=3d=100}.
+The bounds of Theorem~\ref{thmmain} and Remark~\ref{rmkaYn>aYn-1} are displayed in Table~\ref{tabp=3d=100} and in Figure~\ref{plotp=3d=100}.

-The lower bound of Theorem \ref{thmmain} stabilizes at $66$, so for $n\geq 5$ we apply Remark \ref{rmkaYn>aYn-1}.
+The lower bound of Theorem~\ref{thmmain} stabilizes at $66$, so for $n\geq 5$ we apply Remark~\ref{rmkaYn>aYn-1}.
 For $n\geq 5$, the upper bound is equal to the genus $g_Y$, as the curve has $p$-rank zero.
-Remarkably, the Artin-Schreier curve realizes all the upper bounds: $a_Y^n=U^n(X,\pi)$ for all $n\geq 1$.
-Whether the lower bounds are realized (simultaneously) by a curve is a more difficult question and a potential research topic for the future, perhaps following an approach like the one in \cite{11a}.
+As a consequence of Corollary~\ref{corsharp}, the Artin-Schreier curve simultaneously realizes all the upper bounds: $a_Y^n=U^n(X,\pi)$ for all $n\geq 1$.
+Whether the lower bounds are realized (simultaneously) by a curve is a more difficult question and a potential research topic for the future, perhaps following an approach like the one in~\cite{11a}.

-When we set $d=101$, the behavior is very similar, suggesting that the residue class of $d$ modulo $p$ does not exert a large influence in this case. \end{example}
+When we set $d=101$, the behavior is very similar, suggesting that the residue class of $d$ modulo $p$ does not exert a large influence. \end{example}

-\begin{example} We generalize Example \ref{eg7}.
-Let $Y$ be an Artin-Schreier curve given by Theorem \ref{thmmain} prescribes the bounds $6 \leq a_Y^2 \leq 9$.
-However, setting $n=1$ in \ref{thmmain} gives $6 \geq a_Y^1$, such that Remark \ref{rmkaYn>aYn-1} yields $a_Y^2 \geq 7$.
+\begin{example} We generalize Example~\ref{eg7}.
+Let $Y$ be an Artin-Schreier curve given by Theorem~\ref{thmmain} prescribes the bounds $6 \leq a_Y^2 \leq 9$.
+However, setting $n=1$ in~\ref{thmmain} gives $6 \geq a_Y^1$, such that Remark~\ref{rmkaYn>aYn-1} yields $a_Y^2 \geq 7$.